MicrosoftDocs/ai-builder/ai-builder-docs/collect-images.md

 ### Unexpected results

 AI models can incorrectly learn characteristics that your images have in common.
-Let's say you want to create an AI model for apples versus citrus.
+Let's say you want to create an AI model to distinguish apples from citrus.
 If you use images of apples in hands and of citrus on white plates, the AI model might train for hands versus white plates instead of apples versus citrus.

 > [!div class="mx-imgBorder"]
 > ![Unexpected results](media/image-unexpected-results.png "Unexpected results")